A creative image of Mining Companies in the Spotlight

 Trust & Like Score: 79 (Switzerland)

-Overview: Founded in 1912, Freeport is a top mining company with international operations and proven and probable reserves of copper, gold and molybdenum.
+Overview: Founded in 1912, Freeport is a top mining company with international operations and proven and probable reserves of gold, gold mining, copper, and molybdenum.
+As one of the top producers of both gold and copper products, it competes with other major players like China Molybdenum Company in global mining markets.

-Footprint: With headquarters in Phoenix, Arizona, its portfolio includes significant mining operations in both North and South America, as well as one of the world’s largest copper and gold deposits in Indonesia.
+Footprint: With headquarters in Phoenix, Arizona, its portfolio includes significant mining operations in both North and South America, including major gold mining sites in South America.
+Freeport also manages one of the world’s largest copper production and gold deposits in Indonesia, underscoring its role as a leading force in the mining industry.
+Its presence in South America cements its influence in the region’s gold mining sector and strengthens its position among global top producers.

 People power: A titan of the US mining industry, Freeport says, “the safety and health of all employees is our highest priority” and that “our greatest strength is our people”.
-As part of its efforts to be a responsible mining company, it also has a sustainability strategy to build “a more sustainable future for our business and stakeholders”.
+As part of its efforts to be a responsible mining company, it also has a sustainability strategy to build “a more sustainable future for our business and stakeholders”, complementing responsible initiatives seen at China Molybdenum Company.

-In September, Freeport published its annual climate report, which outlined its progress in advancing “its climate strategy focused on reducing greenhouse gas emissions, enhancing its resilience to climate risks and contributing responsibly produced copper to the global economy.”
+In September, Freeport published its annual climate report, highlighting progress in copper production and sustainable practices across gold mining sites.
+The report emphasizes reducing greenhouse gas emissions, enhancing resilience to climate risks, and responsibly delivering copper products to South America and global markets.

 Trust & Like Score: 77 (United States)

-Three Chinese companies make the top 10 mining companies by reputation: two steel manufacturers – Baowu and Ansteel – and Ganfeng Lithium, a major lithium mining company.
+Three Chinese companies make the biggest mining companies by reputation: two steel manufacturers – Baowu and Ansteel – and Ganfeng Lithium, a major lithium mining company that plays an essential role in global energy and battery supply chains.

 The other four companies are all American.
-They include the world’s largest gold mining company, Newmont, and Southern Copper.
+They include the world’s largest gold mining company, Newmont, and Southern Copper, which produces copper and plays an essential role in supplying copper products to various mining industry markets.

 National psychology and cultural norms may explain the composition of our ranking.
 In some countries (such as China), respondents may consider it rude to give companies low Trust & Like Scores, while in others (such as Japan), respondents may see very high scores as less credible.